TommyKloosterman/startup/README.md

 learned a lot from the js addition and saw how useful it is for storing data and making things actually happen.

 Im learning that js requires a lot of trial and error when youre trying to implement something new

+Ive learned about endpoints from the new implementation of the simon application